Tax Return Canada season is underway…

 1. Tax return Canada deadline

 Know the facts.
-Get your tax return for Canada in by the deadline of April 30th so you don’t get penalised by the Canadian Revenue Office.
+Get your tax return for Canada in by the 30 April deadline so you don’t get penalised by the Canadian Revenue Office.

 2. Your residency status

-Your tax obligations are typically determined by your residency status, so you need to know your status before you know what your tax responsibilities are.
+Your tax obligations are typically determined by your residency status, so you need to know if you’re a resident or non-resident for tax filing purposes.
+When you’re sure of your status you will be aware of your tax responsibilities.

-For example, if you’re on a working holiday in Canada, you’ll generally be classified as a ‘non-resident for tax purposes’.
+For example, if you’re on a working holiday in Canada, you’ll generally be classified as a ‘non-resident for tax purposes’ – if you need help determining your residency status, head over the Taxback.com’s 24/7 Live Chat service and a member of their team will clear things up for you

 3. Your SIN